joshsmith/kaleidoscope/README.md

 ## Requirements

+### Paperclip

+Currently Kaleidoscope requires you to have [Paperclip](https://github.com/thoughtbot/paperclip) already run on the model you want indexed for color search.

+In the future, it would be nice if Paperclip were not a requirement and Kaleidoscope could work with, say, CarrierWave.

 ### Image Processor

 [ImageMagick](http://www.imagemagick.org/) must be installed and Kaleidoscope must have access to it via [RMagick](https://github.com/rmagick/rmagick).
 To ensure that it does, on your command line, run `which convert` (one of the ImageMagick utilities).
 This will give you the path where that utility is installed.
 For example, it might return `/usr/local/bin/convert/`.